krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 # How to Really Learn Math

 I am Yan X Zhang, a mathematician.
-I have taught mathematics (ranging from lower-division undergraduate to graduate) at Harvard, MIT, UC Berkeley, and at San Jose State, through roles from course assistant to professor.
-Also, I have done extensive teaching/mentoring of both math and non-math subjects in non-classroom settings such as MOP, MIT PRIMES, RSI, and SPARC, biasing towards experience with "gifted" / skilled students.
-I have tempered many ideas through years of observation and experimentation during these experiences; I want to use them to help people learn and help people learn to learn.
+I have taught mathematics (including roles from CA to professor) at Harvard, MIT, UC Berkeley, and at San Jose State.
+I have done extensive teaching/mentoring of both math and non-math subjects in non-school settings such as MOP, MIT PRIMES, RSI, and SPARC.
+I am constantly learning and experimenting pedagogically with teachers in different fields from languages to music.
+I want to use all this experience to help people learn and help people learn to learn.

-I get many requests asking "how to study math" or "how to do better on exams," often from students but also from others I meet.
-These questions have forced me to rethink the core of learning math, so I started to collect advice that actually worked, optimizing for:
+I get many requests asking "how to study math" or "how to do better on exams," often from students but also from friends.
+These questions forced me into having many of the same conversations over and over, but they also helped me rethink the core of learning math, so I started to collect advice that actually worked, optimizing for:
 1. things that *need to be said, even though they're hard to hear.* You'll see many of them, marked as **Painful Truths**.
 I will be realistic and not just feed you chicken soup.
 2. things that *work for many groups*; there is a lot of advice I would tailor for "MIT students," or "San Jose State math students," or "students that lacked confidence" that would be horrible advice if given to other students!
 I wanted to focus on the core.
 3. things that *the student can do,* instead of just blaming the system.
-The system is (and should be!) often blamed -- incompetent professors, resource balance,  lack of support, etc. all contribute to failure outside of the students' control.
-However, what's useful *for students* is to have advice that they can use to improve any situation, even if unfair or difficult, since this way the students can actually be empowered instead of having to passively wait for structural or political change.
+The system is (and should be!) often blamed -- incompetent professors, resource balance, lack of support, bad economics, etc. all contribute to failure outside of the students' control.
+However, what's useful *for students* is to have advice that they can use to improve any situation, even if unfair or difficult, since this way the students can actually be empowered instead of having to wait for structural or political change.

-This document is my summary of the core of the advice and experience I collected, focusing on *overcoming weaknesses.* Much of it applies to learning things in general, not just math, as it turns out that struggling students everywhere struggle in similar ways, whether it be a SJSU engineer struggling in math class or a SPARC high school "mathlete" struggling with modeling human social interactions.
+Two final remarks:

-(if you are already doing really well and want to *build strengths* instead, you'll need a different set of advice because these two are fundamentally different mentalities; my tl;dr for you in that case would be to collect chicken soup / inspiration and chase what is fun and exciting for you, ideally in form of projects instead of book learning)
+1. I focus on *overcoming weaknesses.* For some people, they should work on *building strengths, which asks for different advice since these two are fundamentally different mentalities; my tl;dr for you in that case would be to collect positive feelings / inspiration and chase what is fun and exciting for you, ideally in form of projects instead of book learning.

-One thing I appreciated from the great book "The Inner Game of Tennis" is that while it is about more than tennis and it is written for more than tennis players, keeping it concretely as a tennis book focuses the book and makes its general lessons easier to understand.
-Therefore, while I think that you will also get something out of this document even if you are not a student or if you're learning something besides math, I want to focus my voice to target my students trying to get better at math.
+2. Much of it applies to learning anything, not just math, as it turns out that struggling students everywhere struggle in similar ways, whether it be a SJSU engineer struggling in math class or a high school "math star" struggling with modeling human social interactions.
+However, one of the biggest problems with math teachers is ~we~ they try to generalize everything so much that it is harder to understand.
+Taking a lesson from "The Inner Game of Tennis," while I think that you will also get something out of this document even if you are not a student or if you're learning something besides math, I want to focus our *setting* on *my students* trying to get better at *math*.

 # What is the problem?

 I think 99% of the problems come down to one simple

 **Painful Truth**: The main reason that most people get stuck when learning is that when (or if) they practice, they practice what they are *good* at instead of what they are *unskilled* at.
 For example, they're weak at solving problems and good at reading.
 So when they review, they read.
 They'll then feel good (since they're good at reading), and they continue being afraid to actually solve problems by themselves, because they feel the time they spent on reading "should" pay off magically, like the way movies tell you that if you just put in the time you'll become fine.
 Then on the actual exam they are not asked to read, but to solve problems.
 Since they spent their time reading instead of solving problems, they fail the exam.

-Imagine if a swimmer goes up to you and asks "I understand swimming when I watch swimming Youtube videos, but I can't pass a swim test."
+1. Imagine if a swimmer goes up to you and asks "I understand swimming when I watch swimming Youtube videos, but I can't pass a swim test."
 You can practice swimming by watching swimming videos on Youtube or swimming in the pool.
 The former will probably help you, but if you have a swimming exam in a pool (as opposed to an exam where you are tested on your knowledge of Youtube swimming videos), you'd have better spent time swimming in the pool.
+2. This comes up a lot in language learning; if you're stuck on speaking a new language, while reading 5-10 more books in the target language might help you, you probably want to bravely start speaking to someone (even yourself) if you want to efficiently get better at speaking.

 # What's the solution?